-The Institute mission is to foster state-of-the art research across disciplines by providing an intellectually stimulating environment and resources to both established and early-career scholars.
+The Institute’s mission is to foster state-of-the-art research across disciplines by providing an intellectually stimulating environment and resources to both established and early-career scholars.

 Other areas of interest include innovation and entrepreneurship as well as the political, economic and social involved.
 The Institute also takes interest in subjects such as energy, international politics and the foreign policies of the EU, US, Russia and Turkey, state-building, ethnicity and nationalism.
 Culture and tourism come into the remit of its activities too.

-The Institute for Advanced studies is an international non-profit body dedicated to the promotion of innovation and excellence in sciences, technology, humanities and social studies.
-The institute creates and promotes regular annual series of Summer Schools on highly specialized topics where most advances scientists lectures on the status of the art of advancement of knowledge in that specific field.
+The Institute for Advanced Studies is an international non-profit body dedicated to the promotion of innovation and excellence in sciences, technology, humanities, and social studies.
+The institute creates and promotes regular annual series of Summer Schools on highly specialized topics where most advanced scientists lectures on the status of the art of advancement of knowledge in that specific field.

-This is carried out in partnership with the American University in Bulgaria, but including also other advanced studies centers, the NGO sector, government agencies, businesses, international as well as with the EU bodies and programs supporting scientific research.
+This is carried out in partnership with the American University in Bulgaria, but including other advanced studies centers, the NGO sector, government agencies, businesses, international, and EU bodies, and programs supporting scientific research.
 BPIAS convenes a wide range of research events and hosts visiting senior and junior fellows.

 The Institute was established on the initiative of Dimi Panitza who shared his idea with Minko Balkanski in October 2010.
 The institute itself was launched after a conference in Fourges, Normandy, held in June 2011.

-BPIAS is headed by an executive board of seven distinguished members with background in academic, business and civil society.
+BPIAS is headed by an executive board of seven distinguished members with a background in academic, business, and civil society.